Our living quarters for the week of the Trilobite fossil hunt. We were living off of MRE's and LOTS of water!

 Here is an accumulation of cheekless Elrathia trilobites.
 Most are cheekless molts.
 Occasionally one with cheeks can be found.

-These are two Elrathia trilobites with cheeks.
+These are two Elrathia trilobite fossils with cheeks.

-Sample of prepped fossils from the trip:
+Images of some of the prepped fossils from the trilobite trip

 This is the best Asaphiscus wheeleri trilobite fossil I found from the trip.
 It has a beautiful chocolate color and is huge; 2 7/8" long.
-Click on the image to see it as found and prep photos.

-This smaller 1 3/4" specimen is a beautiful orange color.
+This smaller 1 3/4" asaphiscus specimen is a beautiful orange color.
 It had the pygidium chipped when found.
 Also, when prepping, the rock broke, and flaked a small piece of the right cheek.

 This is a time-lapse video of the trilobite fossil preparation sequence of the 1 3/4" asaphiscus wheeleri.